Thiha221220/earth/Use_Case/use_case_15.md

 <h3 style="font-family: 'Times New Roman'; font-size: 20px">MAIN SUCCESS SCENARIO</h3>
 <ol>
-<li style="font-family: 'Times New Roman'; font-size: 18px;">The report manager requires the user requests of capital cities information.</li>
+<li style="font-family: 'Times New Roman'; font-size: 18px;">The report manager requires the user requests of city information.</li>
 <li style="font-family: 'Times New Roman'; font-size: 18px;">The system needs to extract the top N populated by the users .</li>
-<li style="font-family: 'Times New Roman'; font-size: 18px;">The system provides a report for top N population information of capital cities in the continent. </li>
+<li style="font-family: 'Times New Roman'; font-size: 18px;">The system provides a report for top N population information of cities in a country. </li>
 </ol>
 <h2 style="font-family: 'Times New Roman'; font-size: 20px">EXTENSIONS</h2>
 <dl style="font-family: 'Times New Roman'; font-size: 18px">
 <dt>Role does not exist:</dt>
-<dd>The system informs the top N population of capital cities in the continent by the users requests.</dd>
+<dd>The system informs the top N population of cities in a country by the users requests.</dd>
 </dl>
 <h2 style="font-family: 'Times New Roman'; font-size: 20px">SUB-VARIATIONS</h2>
 <span style="font-family: 'Times New Roman';font-size: 18px;">None</span>